SamDeka28/lane-js/readme.md

 The syntax for redirection is fairly simple redirect(pathname : String, res : ServerResponse)

-Render a Html in Lace :
+Render a Html in Lane :
 ======================
 var { render } = require("lane-js/use/router")